 Even healthy snacks throughout the day raises insulin, which leads to weight gain.

-Remember, fiber is a type of carb.
+Remember, insoluble fiber is a type of carb.

 On the other hand, it is best to consume solid food within a 6-8 hour "feeding window."
 This allows your body 16-18 hours to digest your food.

-Most people choose to skip breakfast and instead prepare a drink to have.
+While intermittent fasting, most people choose to skip breakfast and instead prepare a drink to have.